-Please help our students understand that we are to respect individual choices, assumptions should not be made about personal beliefs or health status and bullying about masks will not be tolerated.
+Please help your child understand that they are to respect individual choices, assumptions should not be made about personal beliefs or health status and bullying about masks will not be tolerated.

 Symptoms of COVID

 Students, children and staff who have symptoms of COVID are required to stay home.
 The flow chart on when to return to school is being updated by DOH and will be available by the end of the week.